sookinoby/generative-models/README.md

         final_output = self.dense3(addition_result_2)   # The red arrow in diagram (WO)
         return final_output
   ```
-Basically this neural network has 3 embedding layer (emb) for each character, followed by 3 dense layer -dense1 (shared weight) for inputs, followed by 2 dense layer - dense2 and 1 dense layer (dense3) that produces the output.
-We also do some mxnet array addition to combine inputs.
+Basically this neural network has 3 embedding layers (emb) for each character, followed by 3 dense layers.
+They are: dense 1 (shared weight) for inputs,  dense 2 (dense layer) and 1 dense layer (dense 3) that produces the output.
+We also do some MXNET array addition to combine inputs.

-Similar to N to 1 RNN, There are other types of RNN models, including the popular sequence to sequence RNN:
+Similar to many-to-one RNN, there are other types of RNN models, including the popular sequence-to-sequence RNN:
 ![Alt text](images/loss.png?raw=true"Sequence to Sequence model").

-Here N inputs (3 characters) are mapped onto 3 outputs, this helps the model to train faster as we loss (difference in the prediction and the actual output) at each time instant.
-Instead of one loss at the end,  can see loss1, loss2, …. , so each loss can be used to fine tune the network.
-We use [binary cross entropy loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss) function in our model.
+Here N inputs (3 characters) are mapped onto 3 outputs, this helps the model to train faster as we “loss” (difference in the prediction and the actual output) at each time instant.
+Instead of one loss at the end,  we can see loss1, loss2, …. , so each loss can be used to fine tune the network.
+We use [Binary Cross Entropy Loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss) function in our model.

 So that we get a better feedback (backpropagation) when training our model.
 This model can be folded back and succinctly represented like this: